Ricardosgeral/relier/README.md

 ### *Touchscreen* software ([Nextion device](https://nextion.itead.cc/))

-The touchscreen used is an *HMI (Human Machine Interface)*.
+The touchscreen used is an *HMI - Human Machine Interface*.
 Note that it does not work like typical TFT or HDMI monitors.
 A code needs to be developed and uploaded to the device using a Micro SD card.
 The connection between *Nextion* and the *Raspberry Pi* is made via *Serial UART* (RX, TX channels).
 The GUI interface of the project was developed in the